wp-plugins/wp-auctions/readme.txt

 == Changelog ==

+= 3.5 =
+* New Feature: Upload an extra image to your auctions!

 = 3.4 =
-* New Feature: Added shipping price.
+* Added shipping price.
 Now you can add a shipping price to your auctions and PayPal will automatically add it to the final bid price.
 Also specify the Shipping From and To locations.

 = 3.3 =
-* New Feature: Customize the Contact field.
+* Customize the Contact field.
 You can request other data like phone number, address, date of birth etc...

 = 3.2 =
-* New Feature: Show auctions in sidebar widget in list or graphic format
+* Show auctions in sidebar widget in list or graphic format

 = 3.1 =
-* New Feature: Registered users only
+* Registered users only

 = 3.0 =
-* New Feature: Bid increment
+* Bid increment
-* New Feature: WYSIWYG description editor
+* WYSIWYG description editor
-* New Feature: Default WordPress media uploader support
+* Default WordPress media uploader support
-* New Feature: New date selector
+* New date selector
-* New Feature: Customize auction outbid notice and auction winner notice emails
+* Customize auction outbid notice and auction winner notice emails
 * A lot of text updates

 = 2.04 =